kimxilxyong/gorp/README.md

 go get github.com/kimxilxyong/gorp
 ```

-How to use it, example code for gorp with indexes:
+How to use it, example code for Gorp with Indexes:
 ```
 github.com\kimxilxyong\intogooglego\redditFetchGorp
 ```

-Tested with MySQL and PostgreSQL.
-Other databases are not supported currently.

 Features:
 * Automatic index generation from field tags
 * Multifield indexes